Faint Positive Line on an Ovulation Test: Are You Ovulating or Pregnant?

 Your body’s natural LH levels are unusual

 Not everyone experiences the same type of LH surge each month.
 One study found that around 43% of participants had rapid LH surges lasting less than 24 hours.
-If you only test once a day, it’s possible to miss this short, sharp peak, only catching the rise or fall (which would appear as faint lines).
+If you only test once a day, it’s possible to miss this short, sharp peak, only catching the rise or fall (which appear as faint lines).
 6

 Also, if your baseline LH tends to be lower—something that can also happen naturally—and the test isn’t sensitive enough, you might also get consistently faint results on your OPKs, month after month.
 7